awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/console-summary-sql-editor.md

 # Working with the SQL Editor<a name="console-summary-sql-editor"></a>

 Following, you can find information about sections of the SQL editor and how each works\.
 In the SQL editor, you can either author your own code yourself or choose **Add SQL from templates**\.
 A SQL template gives you example SQL code that can help you write common Amazon Kinesis data analytics applications\.
 The example applications in this guide use some of these templates\.
-For more information, see [Example Amazon Kinesis Data Analytics Applications](example-apps.md)\.
+For more information, see [Example Applications](examples.md)\.

 ![\[Screenshot of the SQL editor showing the real-time analytics tab and in-application streams.\]](http://docs.aws.amazon.com/kinesisanalytics/latest/dev/images/gs-v2-50.png)